hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 We can make f360_insert_decal_rpa functional on Mac, but I think we should wait for Autodesk adds decal API.

+Moreover, `cefppython3` is going to be obsolete.
+It haven't be updated from 2021 and doesn't have Apple Silicon version.
+It can be a big problem for Windows someday.

+(Why using CEF, instead of custom rendering?
+Because a web browser is a super font resolver and text renderer.
+The resolution and rendering is almost impossible to reproduce.)

 ## Route generation on Apple Silicone

 Actually we can make it work by building the CBC source and setting the envs.